nogibjj/Alex_Ackerman_Mini_Project_5_New/README.md

 ## Important Note

 The original dataset intended to be used with this project contained Kickstarter project data.
-I had many issues getting the CICD to work build using this data despite everything working locally.
-I chose to keep my original code for this dataset and it can be found commented out beneath the working code in each applicable script.
+I had many issues getting the CICD build using this data despite everything working locally.
+I chose to keep my original code for this dataset for future investigation.
+The original code can be found commented out beneath the working code in each applicable script.

 The error seen when using this data was:
 ![alt text](Kickstarter_Build_Error.png)